 3 step rewind for birth / perinatal trauma / trauma events

-30% of women describe their birth as traumatic and it is suspected that this figure is underestimated as many experience symptoms and not recognise their experiences a traumatic.
+30% of birth givers describe their birth as traumatic and it is suspected that this figure is underestimated as many experience symptoms and not recognise their experiences a traumatic.

 There are many symptoms of birth trauma including feeling fear, helplessness or horror about the experience, recurrent, overwhelming memories, flashbacks, thoughts and nightmares about the birth, feel distressed, anxious or panicky when exposed to any reminders.
 Isolation, high levels of need to control and hypervigilance surrounding babys well -being are also quite common manifestations in new parents.
 Consequently, they avoid and struggle with reminders which can include talking about birth, being in company of others getting pregnant or hearing the birth stories of others.

 It is common for women and couples after a difficult birth to avoid intimacy and contemplation of ever having another baby.
 This is particularly challenging when friends are starting to have second and subsequent babies.

 Challenges to voicing and healing from the experience are further compounded by platitudes from well- meaning family and friends – ‘at least you have a healthy baby’ or ‘welcome to the club’, ‘you’ll be fine’.
-This is particularly true of a lot of health professionals who may not have the skills or time to adequately support women describe fear at sharing their true feelings for fear of judgement and concern at her ability to look after her baby.
-Understandably, a high percentage of women describe relationship difficulties with their partners as a legacy of birth and postnatal trauma.
+This is particularly true of a lot of health professionals who may not have the skills or time to adequately support.
+Many new parents describe a fear to share their true feelings for fear of judgement and concern at their ability to look after their new baby.
+Understandably, a high percentage of couples describe relationship difficulties with their partners as a legacy of birth and postnatal trauma.
 Compassionate witnesses like midwives, doulas and birth partners can also experience birth trauma.
-Healing is very possible.

 Left untreated up to 6% of affected mothers will go on to develop Acute Stress Disorder (ASD) and 4-6% will develop Post Traumatic Stress Disorder (PPTSD 1 in 7 mothers and 1 in 10 fathers experience postnatal depression (PND).